NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 * Knit and check the outcome.
 * You may also notice that the heading "Supplementary Tables and Figures" would be better place on a new page.
 To achieve this, insert `\newpage` before the heading (make sure to have a blank line before and after `\newpage`).
 Knit and see if it worked.
-* Last thing that we will fix are the figure and table labels.
-Now they are automatically called e.g. Figure 1 and Table 1.
-But perhaps we would like to name them Figure S1 and Table S1, being Supplementary.
+* The last things that we will fix are the figure and table labels.
+Now they are automatically called e.g. Figure 1 and Table 1, but perhaps we would like to name them Figure S1 and Table S1, being Supplementary.
 We can customize this using the separate LaTeX file, `code/header.tex`.
 To include this in the Rmd, update the `output` part of the YAML header so that it looks like this:

 ```yaml
 output: